kzar/bitratchet-js/README.md

 Records
 -------

-Records are used to group primitves together, but they are actually are primitives too and follow all the rules that primitives follow.
+Records are used to group primitives together, but they are actually are primitives too and follow all the rules that primitives follow.
 Even so records are a powerful tool, they can be nested and take care of all the bit shifting.

 Records are created with a structure object, for example: